elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/outline.md

   - Enabling multiple players to track changes over the socket.

 - **What's Next?**
-  - Additional features and game ideas that didn't make it into the v1.0 release.
+  - Additional features and ideas that didn't make it into the book.
   - Planning for future versions of this book.

 - **Appendix**